NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 - `multiply`: provides a method to multiply two floating point numbers
 - `divide`: provides a method to divide two floating point numbers

-To define a workspace, we need to create a `Cargo.toml` file at the root of our project and list its components under the `members` key:
+To define a workspace,
+we need to create a `Cargo.toml` file at the root of our project and list its components under the `workspace.members` key:

 ```toml title="Cargo.toml"
 [workspace]
 members = [ "add", "subtract", "multiply", "divide" ]
 ```

+After that,
-After that, creating the base structure for each member is as simple as running `cargo new <member-name> --lib` in the root of the workspace. <br>
+creating the base structure for each member is as simple as running `cargo new <member-name> --lib` in the root of the workspace.<br/>
 This will create a new library crate with the given name inside the workspace.

 In this case, the implementation of the libraries is trivial and will be omitted, as it only consists of a simple method to perform the corresponding operation.

 Once the workspace is set up, we can move on to the implementation of the actual services.

-## gRPC services: the `algebraic-server` and `geometric-server`
+## gRPC services

-[gRPC](https://grpc.io) is a modern high-performance, open-source Remote Procedure Call framework that allows you to define **services** and **message types** using [Protocol Buffers](https://protobuf.dev), a **language-agnostic** mechanism to serialize structured data.<br>
+[gRPC](https://grpc.io) is a modern high-performance, open-source Remote Procedure Call framework that allows you to define **services** and **message types** using [Protocol Buffers](https://protobuf.dev), a **language-agnostic** mechanism to serialize structured data.<br/>
 It's a great choice for building robust distributed systems, as it provides a simple yet efficient and **type-safe** way to communicate between services.

-Rust hasn't yet received official support for gRPC, but the [`tonic`](https://github.com/hyperium/tonic) project provides a feature-rich, production-ready implementation of gRPC for our beloved language.<br>
+Rust hasn't yet received official support for gRPC, but the [`tonic`](https://github.com/hyperium/tonic) project provides a feature-rich, production-ready implementation of gRPC for our beloved language.<br/>
 Let's include the needed dependencies in the `Cargo.toml` file of the `algebraic-server` and `geometric-server`:

 ```toml title="Cargo.toml"